akukral/site-comparator/PACKAGE_SUMMARY.md

 ## 🎉 What We've Accomplished

-We've successfully transformed the Site Comparator tool into a fully-featured, installable npm package with comprehensive documentation and examples.
+We've successfully transformed the Site Comparator tool into a installable npm package with documentation and examples.

 ## 📦 Package Structure